 - Rubberbands or even a thinner piece of yarn for tying the ends – I used these

 - A chip clip is optional – more about that in a bit

 Once I got about a quarter of the way around.
 I went back and tucked the end I started with behind the wraps of yarn in the back.
 Then I continued wrapping.
-I ran out of braided yarn a couple of times and you just tuck the new ends behind again like you did when you started and you can’t even tell.
+I ran out of braided yarn a couple of times and I just tucked the new ends behind again like when I started and you can’t even tell.
 Don’t sweat the length, it’s really forgiving to add more.
-Before you tuck the last end in, attach a piece of ribbon or yarn for hanging if you want.
+Before you tuck the last end in, attach a piece of ribbon or yarn for hanging if you want

 It’s seriously so easy!
-I love the texture that the chunky yarn gives the wreath.
+I love the texture of this easy chunky yarn wreath.
 Before you go, don’t forget to subscribe to my blog or give me a follow on Pinterest.
 I’d love to show you more of my easy DIY projects!